We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Eating chili peppers may be useful on a weight loss diet.

-This substance is even sold in supplement form and is a common ingredient in many commercial weight loss supplements.
+This substance is even sold in supplement form and a common ingredient in many commercial weight loss supplements.

 Most health experts agree that fruit is healthy.

-One fruit that deserves to be highlighted is grapefruit, because its effects on weight control have been studied directly.In a study of 91 obese individuals, eating half a fresh grapefruit before meals caused weight loss of 3.5 pounds (1.6 kg) over a period of 12 weeks ( 43).
+In a 12-week study in 91 obese individuals, eating half a fresh grapefruit before meals led to weight loss of 3.5 pounds (1.6 kg) (